elichienxD/SAGN_with_SLE/README.md

 * Number of params: 1548382

-For more details about RevGAT, please check the original README below.
+For more details about SAGN, please check the original README.

 ## Citation
 If you find our code useful, please cite both our GIANT paper and the SAGN references provided in the original repo.